Let’s see how Privacy Badger helps you.

 Never underestimate how much the browsers are powerful.
 After you hit the install button, the browser warns that Privacy Badger can “read and change all your data on the websites you visit”.
 It is ok and right to be alarmed.
 You should only install trusted plugins only.
 All these permissions are required for the Privacy Badger to fully functional.

-After installation, head towards any webpage you want to check it.
+After installation, head towards any webpage you want to check.
 I have installed it in Firefox which is also a privacy-focused browser, so let’s get maximum security.

 You can also see that each tracker has lots of sources from different domains.
 You have full control to block and unblock the trackers, just move the slider to any of the sides.
 Though it can degrade the web performance which you don’t want.

 Privacy Badger works in three modes and has assigned flags to each based on blocking capability.
 If you move the slider left side, domains will be blocked completely.
 If you move the slider to the middle, all cookies will be blocked.
 Finally, move the slider to the right to unblock the domains.

 Red Flag indicates that all listed domains have been blocked completely.
 However, you can unblock it by moving the slider to the right side.